stuart-knock/docs/InstallationManual/InstallationManual.rst

 .. include:: ../templates/pdf_template.rst

-This file will guide you in installing and using The Virtual Brain project correctly.
+This file will guide you in installing and using The Virtual Brain project (TVB) correctly.
 For a more detailed solution to any of your problems related to TVB software, please contact us at admin@thevirtualbrain.org

 1. INSTALL REQUIREMENTS
 =======================

-If you are using a stand-alone distribution package, you can skip step 1 here, and go directly to number 2.
-If you are not sure whether you have a "stand-alone distribution" package or not, then 99% you are, so skip to step number 2 ;-)
+TVB has been packaged into stand-alone distributions, and using one of these distributions is often the most convenient choice because it does not require downloading or installing anything else.

-If you need to install TVB from sources you will need a number of dependencies installed.
-Two distributions of Python are available, PythonXY (http://www.pythonxy.com - licensed GLP v3) or Enthought Python Distribution (http://www.enthought.com - not open source), that when installed, provide most of the dependencies.
-Otherwise, most dependencies should be installed using easy_install or pip(http://pypi.python.org/pypi/pip), though you may wish to try your operating system's package system (apt-get, rpm on Linux, macports or homebrew for Mac OS X, or Cygwin on Windows).
+If you wish to install or run TVB from source, you will need to install several dependencies.
+We assume however that you already have installed CPython 2.6 or 2.7, along with NumPy, SciPy and Matplotlib.
+On Linux, this is most easily done via the system's package manager.
+On Mac OS X & Windows we recommend using a prepackaged distribution of Python such as PythonXY (http://www.pythonxy.com) or Enthought Python Distribution (http://www.enthought.com), that when installed, provide most of the dependencies.

+The non-standard libraries that are required for the TVB can be most easily installed via the command

+pip install cherrypy formencode sqlalchemy sqlalchemy-migrate genshi simplejson cfflib networkx nibabel apscheduler mod_pywebsocket psutil minixsv h5py

+where pip is the standard Python package manager.

+If you have a non-standard situation, please try installing the packages by hand:

 - Python 2.7.1 : other versions of python might not work as expected, so we recommend that you have this version installed with all the dependencies.
 You should find instructions on installing Python here: http://diveintopython.org/installing_python/